Many students recall phrases like ‘heat rises’ and ‘hot things expand’ but cannot explain these or use them appropriately in explanations

 - The model is used as a prop to support a discussion of the way in which the particles in a solid are held together by spring-like forces.

-- Show the model to the class and demonstrate how vibrating it will shake the individual atoms, but that they can retain their place in the overall pattern.
+- Show the model to the class and demonstrate how vibrating it will shake the individual atoms but they can retain their place in the overall pattern.

 References